b0o/nextdns-logs-export/README.md

 $ ./index.js "<configId>" "<sessionId>" > nextdns-logs.json
 ```

+6. Optionally, define the timespan in which to download logs with `[before]`
+   and `[after]`, which are Unix millisecond timestamps.

-6. You can use [jq](https://github.com/stedolan/jq) to transform the JSON output as desired, e.g:
+7. You can use [jq](https://github.com/stedolan/jq) to transform the JSON output as desired, e.g:

 ```sh
 # count the number of DNS queries made for the domain github.com